ajitesh13/webextension-activity-reporter/README.md

 The activityLog Extension will help the user to track the activities of the activated Extensions in their browser.
 For example, the network requests they are making, altered browser settings, the API function calls and events they are executing or listening during the background functioning of Firefox.
 This will also let the user know which component of an activated Extensions is activated currently and what task it is concerned with.

 Unlike the `about:addons` which is the primary way how all Firefox users manage their addons which includes listing, enabling/disabling, setting preferences, etc. This Extension will list out the activities other extensions are doing and will enable a feature for firefox developers, WebExtension developers, reviewers and sophisticated users to trace the individual Extensions.
 This feature is not meant to provide information in a format that's useful for the average user, just for the people who already have a thorough understanding of how Extensions work.

-This project is tested on Mozilla/5.0 (X11; Linux x86_64; rv:76.0) Gecko/20100101 Firefox/76.0

-**Note:-** Make sure you have some loaded extensions in the Firefox Browser, before testing.
-If you haven't loaded any, I recommend in using the extensions [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/) and [Dark Background and light text](https://addons.mozilla.org/en-US/firefox/addon/dark-background-light-text/) for getting quick result of logged actvity in this project.

 ## Setting up the Project